 [No Change]

 Add-on parts and modified parts.
 The executive officer may order, for cause, the manufacturer of any add-on part or modified part subject to the provisions of this article to submit a reasonable number of parts typical of the manufacturer's production for testing and evaluation.
 In-use performance will also be evaluated.
 This will include Inspection and Maintenance requirements and compliance with onboard diagnostic system regulations.
-The executive officer may invoke section 2225 if, after a review of the results of any tests or evaluations conducted by the state board's staff and of any information submitted by the manufacturer, the executive officer finds that an add-on part or a modified part does not conform to the "Procedures for Exemption of Add-on and Modified Parts," adopted by the state board on November 4, 1977, as amended June 1, 1990, for exemption applications submitted before January 1, 2022, or the "Procedures for Exemption of Add-On and Modified Part(s) for On-Road Vehicles/Engines," adopted by the state board on June 29, 2021, hereby incorporated by reference, for exemption applications received on or after January 1, 2022.
+The executive officer may invoke section 2225 if, after a review of the results of any tests or evaluations conducted by the state board's staff and of any information submitted by the manufacturer, the executive officer finds that an add-on part or a modified part does not conform to the "Procedures for Exemption of Add-on and Modified Parts," adopted by the state board on November 4, 1977, as amended June 1, 1990, for exemption applications submitted before January 1, 2022, or the "Procedures for Exemption of Add-On and Modified Part(s) for On-Road Vehicles/Engines," adopted by the state board on June 29, 2021, as amended March 23, 2023, hereby incorporated by reference, for exemption applications received on or after January 1, 2022.

 NOTE: Authority cited: Sections 39600, 39601 and 43011, Health and Safety Code; and Section 27156, Vehicle Code.
 Reference: Sections 39002, 39003, 39500, 43000 and 43204, Health and Safety Code.